-C++ supports two permutations on regular namespaces that are worth at least knowing about.
+C++ supports two variants of namespaces that are worth at least knowing about.
 We won’t build on these, so consider this lesson optional for now.

 Unnamed (anonymous) namespaces